 When it comes to getting rid of old assets, "the right thing" is also good business practice.
-Most companies pay strict attention to these regulations while IT assets are in service, but it's easy to take your eye off the ball when you remove those assets from service…just when they are most vulnerable.
+Most companies pay strict attention to these regulations while IT assets are in service, but it's easy to take your eye off the ball when you remove assets from service…just when they are most vulnerable.

-To sum up, you must ensure you're compliant with laws and regulations in all of the countries, states, counties, and cities in which you operate.
+To sum up, you must ensure you're compliant with all laws and regulations in the countries, states, counties, and cities in which you operate.
 How do you track all the materials you retire?
 How do you prove compliance?
 How and where do you store the records?
 Even companies with robust IT department have found it to their advantage to partner with an established ITAD provider.